troiano01/aws-demo-textract/README.md

 ![textractDemoSync screenshot](./images/textractDemoSync.png)<br /><br />

 4. In the Code tab, replace the example function with the following code.
+    - Update the SNS Topic's Endpoint ARN, toward the bottom
 ```
 import json
 import boto3